sanaazizuk/london-property-market-analysis/README.md

 #### Datasets

 - Raw datasets can be found in the `Raw Data` folder
-- The cleaned, merged dataset, `london_house_prices_cleaned.csv`, is produced by the Python notebook below and loaded directly into MySQL as `fact_house_prices`
+- The cleaned, merged dataset, `london_house_prices_cleaned.zip`, is produced by the Python notebook below and loaded directly into MySQL as `fact_house_prices`.
+It is zipped purely because the raw CSV exceeds GitHub's upload limit
 - The three SQL view exports sitting alongside it are what the published Tableau Public dashboard actually connects to, since Tableau Public does not support live database connections

 #### Data Cleaning and Analysis